SumoLogic/sumologic-documentation/docs/manage/manage-subscription/usage-management.md

 To manage the query size limit using **Basic** configuration:

 1. [**Classic UI**](/docs/get-started/sumo-logic-ui-classic).
 In the main Sumo Logic menu, select **Administration > Account > Usage Management**. <br/> [**New UI**](/docs/get-started/sumo-logic-ui/).
 In the top menu, select **Administration**, and then under **Account**, select **Usage Management**.
 You can also click the **Go To...** menu at the top of the screen and select **Usage Management**. <br/><img src={useBaseUrl('/img/manage/account/usage-management.png')} alt="usage-management" style={{border:'1px solid gray'}} width="650"/>
 1. **Enable Query Limit**.
 Select this checkbox and click on **Update limit** to enter the GB value based on your needs.
 Sumo Logic recommends a GB value per query as per the 95th percentile to be within the safe limits.
 You can also check the query size of the last 10 queries by clicking on **Click here** to help you determine the appropriate size limit.
 If you leave this checkbox unchecked, no limits will be added to the query.
-However, if you run an unoptimized query, excessive data will be scanned and accordingly the scan cost will be increased.
 1. Click **Save Limit**.

 :::note